hecko-yes/hecko.my.to/hecko-cannot-into-art/index.md

-i want to have the ability to do half-decent art (or even quarter-decent art) i am not putting examples of my current art here because a) it doesn't exist and b) people are just gonna say it's "good" when it's not (to me) nothing realistic or impressive, just stuff like [aimkid](https://www.youtube.com/channel/UCAPwJEqyypq9q895BD6DsqQ) (sans animation) or [yorushika](https://www.youtube.com/channel/UC6S2s7fteUaAgKw4E_h1SqQ)'s flat style obstacles to that:
+i want to have the ability to do half-decent art (or even quarter-decent art) i am not putting examples of my current art here because a) it doesn't exist and b) people are just gonna say it's "good" when it's not (to me) nothing realistic or impressive, just stuff like [aimkid](https://www.youtube.com/channel/UCAPwJEqyypq9q895BD6DsqQ) (sans animation) or [yorushika](https://www.youtube.com/channel/UC6S2s7fteUaAgKw4E_h1SqQ)'s flat style or [morxvx](https://twitter.com/morxwx/) obstacles to that:
 1. my tear ducts activate whenever i think about drawing
 2. see rest of page